-On December 22, 2010, the United States Mint announced the designs that will be used for the 2011 Presidential Dollars.
+On December 22, 2010, the United States Mint announced the 2011 Presidential Dollar designs.
 The coins honoring the former Presidents have been issued since 2007, at a rate of four per year, in the order served.
-The next coins in the series will features Andrew Johnson, Ulysses S. Grant, Rutherford B. Hayes, and James Garfield.
+The next coins in the series featured Andrew Johnson, Ulysses S. Grant, Rutherford B. Hayes, and James Garfield.

 For the coming year’s releases, the obverse designs of the coins for Johnson, Grant, and Hayes were designed and sculpted by Don Everhart.
 The obverse design for the James Garfield coin was designed and sculpted by Phebe Hemphill.